vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

     - In the **Notary Port** text box, optionally change the port on which to publish the Docker Notary service for vSphere Integrated Containers Registry.
     - In the **Registry Admin Password** text box, set the password for the vSphere Integrated Containers Registry admin account.
     - In the **Database Password** text box, set the password for the root user of the MySQL database that vSphere Integrated Containers Registry uses.
-    - Optionally check the **Garbage Collection** check box to enable garbage collection when the appliance reboots.
+    - Optionally check the **

-     **IMPORTANT**: The option to activate garbage collection is only available when you deploy the vSphere Integrated Containers appliance.
-After you have deployed the appliance, you cannot retroactively enable or disable garbage collection.
+    -  Collection** check box to enable garbage collection when the appliance reboots.
     - To use custom certificates to authenticate connections to vSphere Integrated Containers Registry, optionally paste the content of the appropriate certificate and key files in the **SSL Cert** and **SSL Cert Key** text boxes.
 Leave the text boxes blank to use auto-generated certificates.

 7. Expand **Management Portal Configuration** to configure the deployment of vSphere Integrated Containers Management Portal.